QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: Introduction

 \item We evaluate \OurScheme{} using different benchmarks.
-Our results show that, on average, we reduce the number of cuts by 34\% when considering only wire cuts and additional reduction when considering wire and gate cuts.
-We verify our approach using real device execution and post-processing. \end{itemize}
+Our results show that, on average, we reduce the number of cuts by 29\% when considering wire cutting only and gain additional reduction when considering wire and gate cutting.
+We verify our approach using real device execution and post-processing.

+\item We provide a detailed analysis of the post-processing overhead of our framework.
+We highlight the key factors contributing to the complexity of circuit cutting with respect to the circuit and device size, reconstruction strategy, and cutting strategy.